myacampbell12/MCA-2023/week2.md

 # Week 2: Notation basics

-## Task 2: Identofy a piece of music
+## Task 2: Identify a piece of music
 For my piece of msuic, I have chosen to use the song 'Cornelia Street' by Taylor swift from her 2019 album 'Lover'.

 ## Task 3: Editing 10 bars in MuseScore